 - 1. The development and implementation of a formation plan for staff is the responsibility of the Principal and the College Executive. - 2.
 The Board Chair has particular responsibility for promoting the spiritual dimension of the Board's work. - 3.
-A formation pan for the Board wife is clude the annual Brad Detrem it managed by the Board Chair through the Governance Committee. - 4.
+A formation plan for the Board which includes the annual Board Retreat is managed by the Board Chair through the Governance Committee. - 4.
 The MSC Ethos and Identity Review provides the school with feedback to guide future areas of focus in relation to the formation of staff and students. - 5.
 An electronic record is maintained to track the formation programs undertaken by each staff member.
 This record is kept by the Principal. - 6.
 It is expected that all scheduled meetings of staff begin with a prayer. - 7.
 On appointment, Board Directors are provided with the opportunity to understand the spiritual dimension of their role on the Board. - 8.
 Board meetings begin with a prayer and provide an opportunity for reflection and/or sharing.
 Board Directors are invited to attend liturgical celebrations during the school year.